-This was different at Christmas.
+This was different and more difficult at Christmas.
 Contemporary worship at Christmas left even more to be desired.
-We experienced two Christmas seasons hearing no traditional Christmas carols, no classical Christmas music, and little Christmas Scripture.
+We experienced two Christmas seasons with no traditional Christmas carols and no classical Christmas music.
 Instead we were "entertained" by contemporary music.

 Adapting to seekers is a common strategy in today's churches.
 This seems misguided at Christmas.
 Many seekers grew up in church.
 Most everyone holds these Christmas songs, music and Scripture secreted in the inner recesses of their heart, mind and soul.
 These songs, music and Scripture tell the amazing story of the birth of Christ.
 They tell the Reason for the season.
 God came to earth as a babe in a manger.
 He came down to us to show us who He is and to redeem us.
 God intersected history in person.
 Why are churches deleting Christmas carols that tell about this marvelous event?

 "O Come, All Ye Faithful . . ."
 O Little Town of Bethlehem. . ."
 "Silent Night, Holy Night. . ."
 Hark!
 The Herald Angels Sing. . ."
 "Joy to the World. . ."
 All missing!

 We were unbelievers for years, but we enjoyed Christmas carols playing in stores as we shopped or on the radio as we traveled.
 We also watched Christmas TV programs, especially Charlie Brown's Christmas.
 In this well known story Charlie Brown is depressed.
 He visits Lucy's psychiatric booth and she recommends he get involved in a nativity play.
 Twists and turns in the plot include Snoopy's elaborate decoration of his dog house (commercialization of Christmas by a dog) and the other children attempting to modernize the play (messing with tradition).